-Melissa Lindberg (co-chair) attended the very first meeting of what was then Edgewater DFA, joined the Steering Committee when it began, and has been elected several times since.
+Melissa Lindberg attended the very first meeting of what was then Edgewater DFA, joined the Steering Committee when it began, and has been elected several times since.
 She has been active through the name changes to Edgewater/Rogers Park DFA and Northside DFA as NDFA grew and changed.
-She served as chair of the By-Laws Committee (twice), Candidates Committee, Retreat Committee, and the Membership Committee.
-She has served as chair since 2011.
+She served as chair of the By-Laws Committee (twice, and again in it’s current iteration of revision), Candidates Committee, Retreat Committee, and the Membership Committee at various points.
+She served as chair of NDFA from 2011 to 2018.
+She currently shares co-hosting duties with other Steering Committee members.
 Her son Kenneth was the first person to take advantage of the voting age rule: he became a voting at age 15, as per the by-laws.
-In her former life, she was in theater, primarily working with Stage Left Theatre.
+In her former life, she was in theater, primarily working with Stage Left Theatre, where she currently serves on the Board of Directors.
 Also, she was an original ensemble member of Too Much Light Makes the Baby Go Blind.
-She works at University of Chicago, lives with Carl Nyberg, and travels to Vermont regularly.
+She works at University of Chicago, lives with Carl Nyberg, and travels to New England regularly.
 Change comes slowly, but it is worth working towards, and it is worth fighting for things to get better.

 EJ Sieracki joined NDFA during the 2019 municipal cycle and has been on the steering committee since 2020.
 He's the "survey guy in residence" and represents the Albany Park neighborhood.